bewe37/4461-Team-1/docs/Deliverable2/DEL2B_Proposal/Team01_ProjectProposal.md

 In connection to the mesa models, generally, the nodes would represent views from human users on a platform.
 Within these nodes would be squares representing bots who infiltrate these nodes and cause a shift in the size, as they create and amplify content that shifts the beliefs of human users relating to a disaster or causes them to leave a platform upon realizing the spread of misinformation and disinformation.

 **3.2 Affordances**
-Through centralized social media platforms, numerous affordances arise that create action possibilities, potentially impacting data distribution and creating echo chambers.
-Affordances that content amplifiers would take advantage of include upvoting, liking, and reposting posts.
-These often appear as little symbols or icons within posts that are easy for users to identify their use and click, such as a heart or up arrow symbol.
+Through X, numerous affordances arise that create action possibilities, potentially impacting data distribution and creating echo chambers.
+Affordances that content amplifiers would take advantage of include liking and reposting posts.
+These affordances appear as little symbols or icons within posts that are easy for users to identify their use and click, such as a heart or arrows.
 Content creation bots would use affordances such as hashtags, being adjudicated, and eliciting emotional responses.
-These affordances are typically in the form of posts which often have keywords to be easily discoverable by users with high associations to the topic and words that could trigger opinions.
+These affordances are in the form of posts which often have keywords to be easily discoverable by users with high associations to the topic and words that could trigger opinions.
 The goal of using these affordances is to manipulate data to make it appear that these posts are reliable and popular, thus they should be spread to a larger audience to be viewed.
 Through affordances, bots also appear more trustworthy through their human-like interactions, further influencing users to believe their disinformation.
 Following the mesa examples, an analogy would be nodes that represent two views about the reasoning for a disaster, and one of the nodes outgrowing the other due to users believing the view that a bot promotes through the skewing of data from their interactions and affordances.

 **3.3 Algorithms**
-Social media platforms rely on various algorithms to drive user engagement.
+X relies on various algorithms to drive user engagement.

 * Recommendation Algorithms
   * Recommendation algorithms analyze the user’s behaviour by tracking their past interactions to prioritize content aligned with the user’s preference.
 This simulates how agents in the Schelling Model prefer similar neighbours.
-    * For example, if a user interacts with a conspiracy theory post, they will continue to encounter similar content, increasing their exposure to disinformation and misinformation.
+    * For example, if a user interacts with a heavily biased post, they will continue to encounter similar content, increasing their exposure to disinformation and misinformation.
   * Content recommendation algorithms could also prioritize AI-generated content, suggesting and reinforcing the visibility of the posts for the AI engagement to pick and interact with.
 By prioritizing posts created by AI, the system simulates the segregation effect by creating an AI-driven loop and minimizing content created by humans.
 * Content Prioritization
-  * The position of posts on social media is related to their engagement rank (likes, shares, and comments).
+  * The position of posts on X is related to their engagement rank (likes, shares, and comments).
 These posts can be driven or created by AI, resulting in popular content being prioritized.
 Bots can exploit this by amplifying certain narratives, making them seem more dominant.
 This mirrors how external factors in the Schelling model accelerate segregation by influencing agent movement.

 **Section 4:**

 ![][image1]

 Above is a sample output based on the Schelling Segregation Model, roughly representing our goal for the simulation.
-The model overall represents the environment of a centralized social networking app.
+The model overall represents the environment of X.

 **GREEN nodes** represent neutral human users looking to learn about a disaster.
 **PURPLE** nodes represent human users who actively engage with disinformation and misinformation related to a disaster.